 Military and civilian airfields compose much of the visual environment of Kirtland AFB.
 The prominent visual features of the installation include hangars, maintenance and support facilities, and aircraft.
-Offinstallation, the visual environment varies from urban to rangeland to forest.
-To the north and west of Kirtland AFB are urban areas of the city of Albuquerque; to the northeast and east open spaces, forests, and rangeland are the prominent visual features; south of Kirtland AFB are Isleta Pueblo lands, which are generally open space, forests, or vacant land (KAFB 2003).
+Off-installation, the visual environment varies from urban to rangeland to forest.
+To the north and west of Kirtland AFB are urban areas of the City of Albuquerque; to the northeast and east open spaces, forests, and rangeland are the prominent visual features; south of Kirtland AFB is Isleta Pueblo, which generally consists of open space, forests, or vacant land (KAFB 2003).